teiniker/teiniker-lectures-securedesign/README.md

 # Secure Design by Example

-This project collects examples, exercises and model solutions needed as an introduction to secure software design.
+This repository collects examples, exercises and model solutions to give an introduction to secure software design topics in Java.

 * **Architectural Risk Analysis**
   * [Case Study: Vulnerable Web Application](risk-analysis/VulnerableWebApplication/)